moq-wg/CAT-4-MOQT/draft-ietf-moq-c4m.md

 #### Notation Used in Examples

-Full Track Names in this draft are represented using Extended Diagnostic Notation (EDN) as defined in {{draft-ietf-cbor-edn-literals}} as an array with two elements: an array of namespace fields and a track name.
+Full Track Names in this draft are represented using Extended Diagnostic Notation (EDN) as defined in {{EDN}} as an array with two elements: an array of namespace fields and a track name.

 Example: Allow with an exact match `[['example','com'],'/bob']`